 Expose bottlenecks, talk transparently about blockers and lead by clarifying what needs to be done – not how much time needs to be spent on particular tasks.

-But don’t turn every email into a call.
-Remember – working from home is a challenge on someone’s productivity – interrupting calls are not helping sometimes.
-We like to keep a simple philosophy:
+Remember – working from home is a challenge on someone’s productivity – and interrupting calls don’t help.

-- if it needs to be solved immediately: call
+- if it needs to be solved immediately: call.

-- if it can wait for an hour: chat
+- if it can wait for an hour: chat.

-Also, if there is no clear structure, they will derail fast.
-And when we get to the topic, it’s common that people don’t have the answers at hand, so they either go searching for them, or the topic is moved to, well, another meeting.
+Also, if there is no clear structure, the meeting will derail fast.
+Worse, when you finally get to the topic, it’s common that people won’t have the answers at hand, so they’ll either go searching for them, or the topic is moved to, well, another meeting.

-A way to go about this is to send out the meeting agenda in advance and include a simple request: “Please come prepared with any information regarding the points that concern you.”
+A great way to go about this is to send out a meeting agenda in advance and include a simple request: “Please come prepared with any information regarding the points that concern you.”

-We know that these are some challenging times.
-But it’s an opportunity for us to connect and find ways of working together that will improve our work and relationships.
+Let’s use this as an opportunity to connect and find ways of working together that will improve our work and relationships in the long run.

 Loop Email team.